Skip to site content

 IHS Awards address Epidemic in Indian Country

 On World AIDS Day, the Indian Health Service is bringing attention to the current HIV, HCV, and STI syndemic (two or more health conditions overlap and worsen a disease or overall health) affecting many parts of Indian Country.
-Earlier this year, IHS published a notice of funding opportunity to end the HIV and HCV epidemics in Indian Country, known at IHS as the ETHIC Program.
+In 2022, IHS published a notice of funding opportunity to end the HIV and HCV epidemics in Indian Country, known at IHS as the ETHIC Program.
 As a result, seven tribal and urban Indian organizations received $1.2 million in funding to work towards reducing new HIV, HCV and STIs infections in Native communities.

-2021 Annual HIV Data from the Centers for Disease Control and Prevention (CDC)
+2022 Annual HIV Data from the Centers for Disease Control and Prevention (CDC)

 The CDC recently released preliminary annual HIV data for 20211 to help monitor our collective efforts to end the HIV epidemic in the U.S. Organizations can use this data to help inform HIV program planning, implementation, and evaluation.

-• Diagnoses – according to CDC, there were 225 new HIV diagnoses among American Indian and Alaska Native people
+• Diagnoses – according to CDC, there were 222 new HIV diagnoses among American Indian and Alaska Native people

 To learn more about our collective national progress towards ending the HIV epidemic in the U.S., visit America’s HIV Epidemic Analysis Dashboard.
 Exit Disclaimer: You Are Leaving www.ihs.gov Due to the impact of the COVID-19 pandemic, data for 2020-2022 should be interpreted with caution.